-If you borrowed a Federal Direct Stafford Loan and are graduating or leaving DePaul, you are required to complete the Federal Direct Loan Exit Counseling Session
+If you borrowed a Federal Direct Stafford Loan and you withdraw from the university (even if your withdrawal is temporary), you will need to complete the Federal Direct Loan Exit Counseling Session

 .
 During the exit counseling session, you will learn important information about the next steps with your student loans.